How To Read an Appraisal Report

 If you have made it this far, congrats!

-You have probably made it through the entire appraisal report.
+You have probably read the entire appraisal report.

 As you can see, many pages are filled with relevant information about the subject property, the surrounding neighborhood, and the overall market.